Plutowrl/Active-Directory-Project/README.md

 ## Objective

 The goal of this project was to design, deploy, and optimize a fully functional active directory domain environment on prem, leveraging various tools and virtualization technologies which in turn enabled me to simulate real-world scenarios, generate some realistic telemetry data and monitoring for potential security threats.
 This lab as I have learnt is beneficial both for Red/Blue teamers as it allowed me initiate attacks and understand what to look out for in identifying these attacks.
+If you are looking for the main part of this project, please see **Part 5**

 ### Skills Learned